lmcrean/exam-questions-live-feedback/ux-research/problem-statement.md

 **What would make a teacher switch to digital:**
 - Must solve the **pattern-spotting problem** (not just digitize the current workflow)
+- Must save time
-- Must save time or improve outcomes (not just add engagement)
+- Must improve outcomes (not just add engagement) directly through thorough understanding, and indirectly through peer engagement
 - Must work within 5-10 minute constraint
 - Must require less than 2-3 minutes setup (or save 5+ minutes elsewhere)